 3.4.2.1 Identify exceptional areas that would benefit from area specific master plans, where the city would conduct a detailed land-use analysis.
 The objective is for a plan for every neighborhood.

 3.4.2.2 Develop strategies to increase owner-occupancy or long-term residency in the city’s residential neighborhoods.

 3.4.2.3 Limit additional rental housing outside areas specifically planned for higher density development.

+3.4.2.4 Provide sufficient housing options for single professionals and low and middle income families so as to decrease the demand for rentals and the use of homes for rentals in the City.

+3.4.2.5 Promote low cost land or subsidies in the form of reduced impact fees and down

+payment and financing assistance.

 Goal 3.4.3 Disperse the increasing demand for affordable housing throughout the City and the County.